Str3am786/Scalable_Sys_Project_2/README.md

 There are two different cache tests you can run:

-1.Cold & warm start cache test:
+1. Cold & warm start cache test:

-- Evaluates latency for a "cold" start, i.e. when none of the questions in the test set have been cached before. after the "cold" run, the system latency is evaluated again on the same test set, when all questions have been asked at least once.
-The results for both latency measurements are summarized in the results/cache_test folder
+- Evaluates latency for a "cold" start, i.e. when none of the questions in the test set have been cached before.
+After the "cold" run, the system latency is evaluated again on the same test set, when all questions have been cached.
+This is the "warm" start evaluation.
+- The results for both latency measurements are summarized in the results/cache_test folder.
-- Run by setting the cache test number flag to "3" in the docker-compose file before running docker-compose up --build cachetest
+- Run this test by setting the cache test number flag to "3" in the docker-compose file before running docker-compose up --build cachetest.

-2. Cache test on a test set of 60% unique questions and 40% repeated questions.
+2. Cache evaluation on a test set of 60% unique questions and 40% repeated questions.

-- The pipeline evaluates the latency with caching on, and then with caching off.
+- The pipeline evaluates the latency with caching on, and then with caching off on the test set with a 60/40 split of unique and repeated questions.
 - Set the number flag for the cachetest command to "2" in the docker-compose file to run this version of the cache evaluation.

 Run the a cache test to compare the rag pipeline firstly __with__ and secondly __without__ LRU cache.